 NOTE 1—The ML reconfiguration operations for adding a link or deleting a link to the ML setup of a non-AP MLD is performed between the two peer MLDs which are in State 4 (see Figure 11-21 (Relationship between state and services between a given pair of nonmesh STAs or nonmesh MLDs)).
 For a newly added link to the ML setup, the non-AP STA and the AP operating on that link inherit state from their respective MLDs and are in State 4.
 For a setup link which gets deleted from the ML setup, the non-AP STA and the AP which were previously operating on that link cease to inherit state from their respective MLDs and transition to State 1 (see Figure 11-21 (Relationship between state and services between a given pair of nonmesh STAs or nonmesh MLDs)).

 A non-AP MLD in the associated state which has dot11EHTLinkReconfigurationOperationActivated equal to true may request ML reconfiguration to its ML setup by sending a Link Reconfiguration Request frame from an affiliated non-AP STA to the corresponding AP affiliated with the associated AP MLD which has the Link Reconfiguration Operation Support subfield set to 1 in the MLD Capabilities And Operations field of the Basic Multi-Link element that it transmits.
-The Link Reconfiguration Request frame shall contain a Reconfiguration Multi-Link element that includes a Per-STA Profile subelement for each affiliated non-AP STA that the non-AP MLD is requesting to add to its ML setup or delete from its ML setup.
-The Reconfiguration Multi-Link element shall not include any other Per-STA Profile subelements.
+The Link Reconfiguration Request frame shall contain a Reassociation Request frame body field to add link(s) to its ML setup and/or a Reconfiguration Multi-link element to delete link(s) from its ML setup.

+The Reassociation Request frame body field of the Link Reconfiguration Request frame shall contain the information shown in Table 9-64 (Reassociation Request frame body).

-In the Reconfiguration Multi-Link element included in a Link Reconfiguration Request frame a non-AP MLD shall set the MLD MAC Address Present subfield to 1 and shall set the MLD MAC Address subfield in the Common Info field to its non-AP MLD MAC Address.
-If the non-AP MLD is requesting to add a link in the Link Reconfiguration Request frame, then the non-AP MLD shall set the MLD Capabilities And Operations Present subfield to 1 in the Reconfiguration Multi-Link element and shall include the MLD Capabilities And Operations subfield in the Common Info field.
+The Link ID subfield of the Link ID Info field of the Common Info field of the Basic Multi-link element shall be set to the link ID of one of links which are requested to be added.
+If only one link is requested to be added, a Basic Multi-link element without the Link Info field shall be included in the Reassociation Request frame body field.In the Reconfiguration Multi-Link element included in a Link Reconfiguration Request frame a non-AP MLD shall set the MLD MAC Address Present subfield to 1 and shall set the MLD MAC Address subfield in the Common Info field to its non-AP MLD MAC Address.